 Crowd2Fund facilitates investment in UK businesses.
 As an investor, you manually select the loan(s) you wish to invest in.
-You can also set up the Crowd2Fund Smart-Invest function, which allows you to automatically invest your funds into opportunities (more below) based on your risk appetite and other criteria.
+Orca discovered within this Crowd2fund review that you can also set up the Crowd2Fund Smart-Invest function, which allows you to automatically invest your funds into opportunities (more below) based on your risk appetite and other criteria.
 To-date, Crowd2Fund has had zero defaults or loss of capital* and investors have earned more than the targeted, gross APR of 8.7%.

 Crowd2Fund is one of a handful of peer-to-peer lending (P2P) platforms capable of offering the tax-efficient Innovative Finance ISA (IF ISA), allowing you to hold your Crowd2Fund investments in the wrapper free from tax on returns.